 Escape to the Monteverde Cloud Forest: vacations for ornithologists

-For the ornithologists, Monteverde Cloud Forest is the perfect vacation destination.
+For ornithologists, Monteverde Cloud Forest is the perfect vacation destination.
 While staying in a unique dome rental overlooking the fauna of the forest, you can look forward to heading out each day with your binoculars, and catching sight of some truly spectacular birds.
 A number of hummingbird species and the quetzal, which is notoriously elusive.

 Stay in the treetops of Manuel Antonio National Park

 What could be better than a vacation staying in one of our Costa Rica villa rentals?
 Not much, it has to be said, however, it doesn’t get much better than a stay in a treetop villa overlooking the Manuel Antonio National Park.
 Another national park boasting over 100 mammals, and close to 200 birds, you’ll almost certainly encounter sloths, iguanas, toucans, tree frogs, and coatis.
 You may also come across the white-headed capuchin monkey, made famous by Marcel, Ross’ pet monkey in the sitcom Friends.
-Don’t get too close though, as the wild ones have been known to bare their impressive fangs at people who try to get nearer to them.
+Don’t get too close though, as the wild ones have been known to bare their impressive fangs at people who try to get near them.

 Discover Costa Rica wildlife in the Tortuguero National Park

 Nestled on the North Caribbean coast of Costa Rica, Tortuguero National Park is the perfect spot to enjoy Costa Rica wildlife.
 You can spot sea turtles, sloths, monkeys, and tropical frogs.
 You can also catch sight of crocodiles as part of a jungle canal cruise, a truly unique way to catch sight of the wild animals in Costa Rica.
-With cozy cabin rentals by the beach, you can take your time exploring the rainforest and the coast of this amazing national park.
+With cozy cabin rentals near the beach, you can take your time exploring the rainforest and the coast of this amazing national park.